Subscribe to Our Newsletter

 Ballots are counted on election night, November 4, 2025, as Californians decide whether to approve Proposition 50—the Election Rigging Response Act—which would temporarily replace the state’s independent congressional map and could shift control of the U.S. House in 2026.

-Ballots are being counted in California’s special statewide election on Proposition 50, a constitutional amendment that could temporarily redraw the state’s congressional map before the 2026 midterms.
+Ballots are in in California’s special statewide election on Proposition 50, a constitutional amendment that could temporarily redraw the state’s congressional map before the 2026 midterms.

-If you’re just tuning in tonight, here’s a full rundown of what Prop 50 is, how it came about, and why the outcome could carry national consequences.
+If you’re just tuning in, here’s a full rundown of what Prop 50 is, how it came about, and why the outcome could carry national consequences.

 What Prop 50 Does